RWolfing/BugBot/README.md

 user feedback and the amount of contextual information included.
 This chatbot prototype uses Rasa Open Source to elicit contextual information by interacting with users during a conversation.

-####Important Note
-The chatbot was developed for a german streaming application.
+> The chatbot was developed for a german streaming application.
 Therefore it currently only supports conversations in german.

 ## 👷‍ Installation